a20351766/udo.1.4.0/docs/source/whatis.md

 [byzantine fault tolerant](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance)
 (BFT) consensus protocol might be required.

-Fabric can leverage consensus protocols that **do not require a native cryptocurrency** to incent costly mining or to fuel smart contract execution.
+UDO can leverage consensus protocols that **do not require a native cryptocurrency** to incent costly mining or to fuel smart contract execution.
 Avoidance of a cryptocurrency reduces some significant risk/attack vectors, and absence of cryptographic mining operations means that the platform can be deployed with roughly the same operational cost as any other distributed system.

-The combination of these differentiating design features makes Fabric one of the **better performing platforms** available today both in terms of transaction processing and transaction confirmation latency, and it enables **privacy and confidentiality** of transactions and the smart contracts (what Fabric calls
+The combination of these differentiating design features makes UDO one of the **better performing platforms** available today both in terms of transaction processing and transaction confirmation latency, and it enables **privacy and confidentiality** of transactions and the smart contracts (what UDO calls
   "chaincode") that implement them.

 Let's explore these differentiating features in more detail.

 ## Modularity

-Hyperledger Fabric has been specifically architected to have a modular architecture.
+Hyperledger UDO has been specifically architected to have a modular architecture.
 Whether it is pluggable consensus, pluggable identity management protocols such as LDAP or OpenID Connect, key management protocols or cryptographic libraries, the platform has been designed at its core to be configured to meet the diversity of enterprise use case requirements.

-At a high level, Fabric is comprised of the following modular components:
+At a high level, UDO is comprised of the following modular components:

 - A pluggable _ordering service_ establishes consensus on the order of transactions and then broadcasts blocks to peers.